Bowhza/H2M-Launcher/README.md

 ### Settings & Other

 - Auto-Updater **(Click on the new version available text to download latest release).**
-- Settings menu to set the master server URL or set the directory of the H2M-Mod Executable.
+- Settings menu to set the master server URL or set the directory of the HMW-Mod Executable.
 - Toggle game communication and server queueing.
-- Change keybindings for reconnect and refresh.
+- Change key bindings for reconnect and refresh.

 <img src="./Images/Settings.png">